-Figure 9: An ECG that has been annotated by a cardiologist (bottom bar) as containing one premature ventricular contraction.
+Fig. 7.
+An ECG that has been annotated by a cardiologist (bottom bar) as containing one premature ventricular contraction.
 The discord256 (bold line) exactly coincides with the heart anomaly

+In Fig. 8, we consider an ECG that has several different types of anomalies.
+Here, the first 3 discords exactly line up with the cardiologist's annotations.
 In this figure we could perhaps spot the anomalies by eye; however, the full time series is much longer, and impossible to scrutinize without a scrollbar and much patience.